amabdulr/CNWG/ReviewYourChunks.md

 >    Analysis that checks the Title follows the TITLE RULES of that info type
 >    Analysis that checks the chunk follows the CHUNK rules of that info type
 >    Analysis that checks the chunk follows the content organization rules of that info type mentioned under Format of that Info Type
 >    **Mention in bold if any action is required.
-Say “Action Required” or “No Action Required”**
+Say "Action Required" or "No Action Required"**

 ## Information Types and Titling Rules